FPrimon/conv-it/README.md

 ```

 ### Testing
-To launch an automated test type
+To launch an automated test, type
 ```sh
 make test
 ```